tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-the few reporters
-who did discuss homophobia and Dahmer's gayness mostly in LGBT magazines tended to ignore the fact that Dahmer was white the reluctance to discuss interracial sex in light of the Dahmer murders can be interpreted as a sign of Shame and fear of having one's sexual orientation linked to racism or both
+<mark>The few reporters who did discuss homophobia and Dahmer's gayness (mostly in LGBT magazines) tended to ignore the fact that Dahmer was white.</mark> <mark>The reluctance</mark> <mark>to discuss interracial sex in light of the Dahmer murders</mark> <mark>can be interpreted as a sign of shame</mark>, and <mark>fear of having one's sexual orientation linked to racism</mark>, or both.

 </james>
 <from>

 https://digitalcommons.chapman.edu/cgi/viewcontent.cgi?article=1018&context=english_books 71

-During and after Dahmer's trial, the few reporters who did discuss homophobia and Dahmer's gayness (primarily in the gay media) tended to ignore the fact that Dahmer was white and that all but three of the seventeen men he murdered were of color.
-This reticence was presumably a sign of embarrassment, a dread of having gayness associated with racism, or a fear of talking about interracial sex in the context of the Dahmer murders.
-The habit of partializing identity or of assigning individuals separate racial, gender, and sexual identities, in turn, makes it impossible to speak of Dahmer as white, male, and gay or of those he murdered as gay men of color.
+<mark>During and after Dahmer's trial, the few reporters who did discuss homophobia and Dahmer's gayness (primarily in the gay media) tended to ignore the fact that Dahmer was white</mark> and that all but three of the seventeen men he murdered were of color. <mark>This reticence</mark> <mark num=4>was presumably a sign of embarrassment,</mark> <mark num=5>a dread of having gayness associated with racism,</mark> or a fear of <mark num=3>talking about interracial sex in the context of the Dahmer murders.</mark> The habit of partializing identity or of assigning individuals separate racial, gender, and sexual identities, in turn, makes it impossible to speak of Dahmer as white, male, and gay or of those he murdered as gay men of color.
 Usually the lineaments of white gayness are not difficult to identify.
 Even though the racial component of this identity is often assumed rather than articulated, gay whiteness is nevertheless normalized to such an extent that gayness is thought of only in terms of whiteness, and queer identities of color become literally unthinkable.
 In the case of Dahmer, though, the specification of whiteness becomes much more difficult because of the immediately and explicitly monstrous and racist connotations that whiteness takes on in this context. [...]

 </from>
 </compare>